 The soil science doctoral program is an in-depth program focusing on soil chemistry,

-soil fertility and nutrient management, soil microbiology, soil morphology and genesis,
+soil fertility and nutrient management, soil microbiology, and soil physics.

 Through research and coursework, students will explore opportunities the department

 offers to pursue their own interests and make professional connections while building